The Lumaka Ensemble

 Saskia Viersen (Netherlands) is acting 1st concertmaster of the Netherlands Philharmonic Orchestra.
 She studied in Amsterdam, Berlin and Cologne and was 1st prize winner of the Oscar Back Competition.
 She has given many concerts and made CD and radio recordings both as soloist and chamber musician, notably as first violin of the Athena Quartet, prize winners at the Concours International de Genève.
 She joined the Lumaka Ensemble in 2016.

 Martina Forni (Italy) plays viola in the Royal Concertgebouw Orchestra.
-She plays both modern and baroque viola and performs regularly with the Rotterdam Philharmonic Orchestra, the London Philharmonic Orchestra and the Orchestra of the 18th Century.
-She finds that the less than sunny weather prevalent in the Netherlands is happily compensated by her dynamic musical life in Amsterdam with the Lumaka Ensemble and the GoYa Quartet Amsterdam.
+She plays both modern and baroque viola.
+She has been a member of the Radio Filharmonisch Orkest, the GoYa Quartet Amsterdam, and performed regularly as a guest with the Rotterdam Philharmonic Orchestra, the London Philharmonic Orchestra, Anima Eterna Brugge and the Orchestra of the 18th Century.
+She finds that the less than sunny weather prevalent in the Netherlands is happily compensated by her dynamic musical life in Amsterdam with the Lumaka Ensemble and several other groups.

 Charles Watt (Great Britain) has been the cellist of the Lumaka Ensemble since 2012.
 He performs regularly with Asko|Schönberg, Ensemble Modern, Nieuw Ensemble, the Royal Concertgebouw Orchestra and the Netherlands Chamber Orchestra and is a permanent member of Insomnio.
 Prior to moving to The Netherlands, Charles taught at the internationally renowned Yehudi Menuhin School, the Purcell School and the Guildhall School of Music and Drama in London.